leo-dev-07/tech_challange/README.md

 	sentiment and follow-up actions.

 Generator methods (in `app/core.py`):
+- `Seed`: A seed is an initial value used to initialize a random number generator.
+    Once you set a seed, all subsequent "random" values  become deterministic — the same seed produces the same sequence of random numbers every time.
 - `Generator(seed=None)`: construct the generator; pass `seed` for deterministic outputs (seeds `random` and `Faker`).
 - `gen_companies(n, industries)`: create `n` `Company` objects across the given